-Our main results are obtained with the parallel Bilby \cite{Ashton:2018jfp,Smith:2019ucc} sampling code, in addition for the three lowest mass events we also cross-check with the independent LALInference code \cite{Veitch:2014wba}, and demonstrate good agreement.\footnote{We have added these cross-checks, which confirm our results, after \cite{Chia:2021mxq} and \cite{Nitz:2021uxj} appeared on the arXiv.} Our self-consistent results are in tension with the results of \cite{Chia:2021mxq} (for the GW151226 event, where \cite{Chia:2021mxq} finds a bi-modal posterior with support for very unequal masses), and with \cite{Nitz:2021uxj} (\cite{Chia:2021mxq} and \cite{Nitz:2021uxj} are also mutually in tension).
-We will discuss this comparison in Appendix \ref{subsec:convergence_test}.
-For GW151226 we can reproduce the finding of \cite{Chia:2021mxq} of a bi-modal posterior and support for more unequal masses if we adopt their choice of a lower sampling rate which implies cutting off the signal at the Nyquist frequency of 512 Hz.
+Our main results are obtained with the parallel Bilby \citep{Ashton:2018jfp,Smith:2019ucc} sampling code.
+In addition, for the three lowest-mass events we also cross-check with the independent LALInference code \citep{Veitch:2014wba}, and demonstrate good agreement.
+We have added these cross-checks, which confirm our results, after the initial versions of \citet{Nitz:2021uxj} and \citet{Chia:2021mxq} appeared on the arXiv and showed tension for the event GW151226.
+In particular, the first version of \citet{Chia:2021mxq} found a bi-modal posterior with support for very unequal masses, in tension with both our results and with \citet{Nitz:2021uxj}.
+However, the results in their final journal version (using an updated method and priors) have significantly reduced this tension, with remaining differences consistent with those in priors.
+A later study by \citet{Vajpeyi:2022dvs} also studied possible multiple peaks and prior dependency for GW151226.
+We will discuss this case in detail in Sec.~\ref{sec:GW151226} and Appendix~\ref{subsec:convergence_test}.
+Another special case is GW170729, the highest-mass event of GWTC-1.
+We have also performed additional runs and comparisons with the literature for this event and discuss it in detail in Sec.~\ref{sec:GW170729}.

-Our purpose is threefold: First, updating the waveform models used for the analysis and adding subdominant harmonics will allow us to sharpen parameter estimation results.
-Second, the computational efficiency of the models allows us to test the influence of variations in priors and sampler settings.
-Third, we will gain insight into effects of waveform systematics on the posterior distributions and provide a ``stress-test'' for the new waveform model families.

 The paper is organized as follows: We first present our methods in Sec.~\ref{sec:preliminaries}: our conventions, the observational data used, our waveform models, and the setup for running parameter estimation.
 In Sec.~\ref{sec:results} we present our parameter estimation results, and we conclude in Sec.~\ref{sec:conclusions}.
 Further details are presented in two appendices: In appendix \ref{subsec:convergence_test} we present checks on the sampler convergence, and compare results for the three lowest mass events between the Bilby and LALInference samplers.
 Finally in appendix \ref{subsec:multibanding} we test aggressive settings of our multibanding algorithm to accelerate waveform evaluation.